 - The child’s parents are called and notified of misbehavior.

-- The parents are called in for a meeting with one of our Pastoral staff.
+- The parents are called in for a meeting with the director and/or one of our Pastoral staff.

 ** In some cases the child may have their name written on the chalkboard for behavior whether it be good or bad, or the child may have a chart with his or her own name on it, depicting what sort of day they had in school that day.